kleinbottle/swanlotus/README.md

     **Note: Execute the following commands from the repository root.**

     Once you have pushed the changes Netlify will build the site automatically and the new content will be available on the [site](https://swanlotus.netlify.app).

+### Writing only selected blogs

+If you are working on a single blog you may want to just regenerate that blog instead of the whole site to save time.

+To do the above set the `ARTICLE_PATHS = ["blogs"]` to `ARTICLE_PATHS = ["blogs/<blog-directory>"]` this way only the blog in that directory will be regenerated.

 ## Creating Static Pages